 If lace bug swarms are turning your flowering oasis into a withered graveyard, it might be time to break out some conventional chemical pesticides as a last resort.
 A benefit of these broad-spectrum sprays is their residual effect, helping to kill multiple generations of lace bugs.
-Use any of these sprays to kill lace bugs:
+The following sprays are effective for killing lace bugs:

 - Carbaryl, sold under the brand name Sevin

-- Malathion, marketed by Ortho, Hi-Yield, and Spectracide
+- Malathion, including products by Ortho, Hi-Yield, and Spectracide

 - Pyrethroids, including Bonide Eight Vegetable, Fruit, & Flower Spray; Monterey Bug Buster; and Ortho Bug-B-Gon

 Of these conventional sprays, only the imidacloprid is systemic, meaning the plant absorbs the chemical, thus it cannot be washed away in the rain or after watering.